zds-dev/csv-obsidian/README.md

 **Back up your CSV files!** This plugin is very new and therefore experimental.
 At this stage, data loss is a very real possibility!

-**For real, backup your data!** When there is a parse Error, there is an extremely high possibility that the current sheet you're working on will be overridden (by the previous open one).
-This issue is currently being investigated.

 ![Screenshot](https://github.com/Sayama3/csv-obsidian/raw/main/screenshot.png)

 ### Original Repo